Holiday weekend – a weight loss challenge.

 - Don’t skip exercise.
 I would say that weekends are the perfect time to get more exercise.
 Exercise is a great stress reliever.
 Stick to your routine and add a little family time outdoors exercising.

 - Skip the alcohol.
-Alcohol in moderation is ok, but alcohol is also a source for empty calories.
+Alcohol in moderation is ok, but alcohol is also a source of empty calories.
 If you are having trouble losing or keeping weight off, the last thing you need is empty calories.

 - If you are hungry, eat!
-Skipping or delaying meals will not help with long term weight loss.
+Skipping or delaying meals will not help with long-term weight loss.

 When you alter your eating schedule, you will increase hunger and snacking.
 This change will increase your appetite and cravings, and you will strap on the feed bag.
 Listen to your body and eat.